Science and Technology

 Teaching and Learning

-Science at Foundation Stage is introduced indirectly through activities that encourage the child to explore, problem solve, observe, predict, think, make decisions and talk about the world around them.
+Science at Foundation Stage is planned for and introduced through learning play/investigation that encourage the child to explore, problem solve, observe, predict, think, make decisions and talk about the world around them.

 At Key Stage 1 pupils observe, explore and ask questions about living things, materials and physical phenomena.
 They begin to work together to collect evidence to help them answer questions and to link this to simple scientific ideas.
 They begin to evaluate evidence and consider whether tests or comparisons are fair.
 They use reference materials to find out more about scientific ideas.
 They share ideas and communicate them using scientific language, drawings, charts and tables with the help of ICT if it is appropriate.